 Expats looking to start a business, buy property, or make long-term investments in Turkey will find a local bank account indispensable.
 Having a banking history in Turkey can also make it easier to apply for loans, credit lines, and residency-related financial transactions.

-5. Common Challenges and Solutions When Opening a Bank Account in Turkey
+4. Common Challenges and Solutions When Opening Bank Account in Turkey

 1. Language Barriers